-Normally we head south after Canadian Thanksgiving (same date as Columbus Day) but this year we had a date with Elvis in Las Vegas so we left in late September allowing ourselves a week in case snow came early to the Rockies between home and there.
+Normally we head south after Canadian Thanksgiving (same date as Columbus Day) but this year we had a date with Elvis in Las Vegas.
+We left home in late September, allowing ourselves a week in case snow came early to the Rockies between home and there.

 We drove the first day from Meadow Lake to Taber, Alberta and stayed overnight in a WalMart parking lot.

 Crossing the border the next day was uneventful and quick.
 They x-rayed the fifth wheel trailer, but it checked out okay and we were quickly on our way over dry highways to stop at a Passport America affiliated RV park in Rexburg, Idaho.
 Rexburg is an agricultural town with a satellite campus of BYU.

 After arrival we went out for dinner and then to Walmart to stock up on groceries which we had depleted to avoid problems with border crossing.
 The Walmart shopping experience was unsettling.
 It took a few minutes to figure out what was wrong.
 It is probably the first time in years that I have been in a crowded public place that had no visible minorities.
 It was kinda creepy in a 1950's vanilla flavored way.
 A bit of a shock after spending over a month in the nited nations work force of the oil sands.

 The next day we left the rig in Rexburg and drove north to Yellowstone Park.